Revolutionary War Artillery & Cannons

 The late Chinese leader Mao Zedong, in his “Sayings of Chairman Mao,” observed that all political power proceeds from the barrel of a gun.
 Ironically, the Chinese, who developed the first forerunners of cannon, left it to Europeans to put them to political use, and hence give us our name for them, as we shall see below.

-Saltpetre, the legendary bane of lusty soldiers and primary ingredient in gunpowder, was discovered by Chinese chemists during the Sung dynasty, around AD 900, but used for little more than firecrackers.
-The most advanced military application was the "fire lance," a bamboo tube several feet long, wrapped with strong twine to keep it from bursting on ignition of the saltpetre within, and attached to a long handle for holding and aiming.
+Saltpeter, the legendary bane of lusty soldiers and primary ingredient in gunpowder, was discovered by Chinese chemists during the Sung dynasty, around AD 900, but used for little more than firecrackers.
+The most advanced military application was the “fire lance,” a bamboo tube several feet long, wrapped with strong twine to keep it from bursting on ignition of the saltpeter within, and attached to a long handle for holding and aiming.
 The name came from using small spears as projectiles.
 The device was ignited by use of a fuse inserted in the muzzle.

-Saltpetre came to Italy as "Chinese snow" with Marco Polo, and once gunpowder was developed and married to European metallurgy, cannons soon followed.
+Saltpeter came to Italy as “Chinese snow” with Marco Polo, and once gunpowder was developed and married to European metallurgy, cannons soon followed.
 The word cannon comes from the Latin root canna, or reed (shades of the fire lance!)
-The word canon (Latin for "statute" or "law") was used in Italy as early as the 14th century to describe a cannon.
-"Ordnance" comes from ordinance, a Latin synonym of canon.
+The word canon (Latin for “statute” or “law”) was used in Italy as early as the 14th century to describe a cannon.
+“Ordnance” comes from ordinance, a Latin synonym of canon.

-Thus, just as Colonel Colt's invention became the "Peacemaker," early cannon were equated with the bringing of Law and Order.
+Thus, just as Colonel Colt’s invention became the “Peacemaker,” early cannon were equated with the bringing of Law and Order.
 There was another good reason for this association with authority.
-We've mentioned that the manufacturing of cannon was incredibly expensive, but so was the manufacture of saltpetre and ultimately, gunpowder.
+We’ve mentioned that the manufacturing of cannon was incredibly expensive, but so was the manufacture of saltpeter and ultimately, gunpowder.
 Hence, kings were the only ones who could afford the weaponry, so individual knights and warlords eventually became victims of the cost of new technology and were replaced by national armies.

 The Chinese, by the way, came to rue letting the cat out of the bag, as during the Ming dynasty, Europeans brought cannon and gunpowder back home to roost, with predictable results.